jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/MoveSemantics/task.md

 which copies an array from an object returned from the function into the newly created object.

-However, because the returned object is actually a temporary rvalue which is going to be disposed anyway, we can take advantage of that and instead of copying the array, just _move_ the pointer.
+However, since the returned object is actually a temporary rvalue that is going to be disposed of anyway, we can take advantage of that and instead of copying the array, just _move_ the pointer.

-To do that, in addition to the copy constructor, one can define the _move constructor_, which takes as an argument rvalue reference denoted with `&&`:
+To do that, in addition to the copy constructor, one can define a _move constructor_, which takes an rvalue reference, denoted with `&&`, as an argument:

 ```c++
 class int_array {